thomaznathanael/listen-youtube-playlist-with-python/README.md

 ```
 For the next song press the "Page Up" key on your keyboard.

-#### The Keyboard library uses root authentication to work fine.

-If you're using a linux system and do not want to use root authentication you may use the Enter to go to next song.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.